The best part? None of these involve coding and very few of them take longer than an hour — some less than 5 minutes!

 You can also set up messaging to run on a schedule, so that you don’t end up offering an active text message session at 3 AM (unless you’re up at that hour giggling to yourself about how clever you were to set up message extensions).

-10. Activate message buttons in Google My Business and Facebook
+10. Activate message buttons in your Google Business Profile and on Facebook

-Google My Business and Facebook both include the ability for businesses to enable direct messaging buttons that allow prospects to open up one-on-one conversations with your brand.
+Google Business Profiles and Facebook both include the ability for businesses to enable direct messaging buttons that allow prospects to open up one-on-one conversations with your brand.

-In Google My Business, enabling messaging with customers is literally a matter of associating messaging with a phone number and turning the feature on.
+In Google Business Profiles, enabling messaging with customers is literally a matter of associating messaging with a phone number and turning the feature on.
 After that, during the hours you want to receive messages, you’ll get them as SMS messages on the device whose phone number you specify.

-- To do this, login to Google My Business
+- To do this, login to your Google Business Profile

 - Go to Messaging